-Another reason for masking twice is to use professional auto finishing masking tape like 3M Scotch Fine Line Tape 218 to apply the stripes.
+Another reason for masking twice is to use professional auto finishing masking tape like 3M Scotch Fine Line Tape 218.
 Use a thin width like 1/2″ to follow the hull curves.
 That kind of tape is more expensive but it leaves a laser sharp edge compared to blue or green painter’s tape.
 It’s also made of soft plastic that bends around curves better than paper tape.
-If you use fine line tape for the sanding step, it will get nicked, scuffed, and still hold sanding residue.
+If you use fine line tape instead of paper tape for the sanding step, it will get nicked, scuffed, and still hold sanding residue.
 By masking twice, you sacrifice one tape job so that you can save the best masking for only the paint step.

 When you mask the second time, you want to be even more careful than the first time.
 This time will determine the accuracy of your final stripes.
 If they don’t look good in tape at this stage, they won’t look any better in paint at the end and probably worse due to the contrast of the stripe next to the hull.

 To get the best results applying tape, keep the tape roll a couple of feet away from the contact point at all times.
 Make small, gradual adjustments and slowly slide a finger along the tape edge to make the tape contact the hull.
-After you have the fine line tape laid down, mask above and below the stripes with paper and 1″ regular masking tape from a masking paper and tape dispenser like the 3M M1000 Hand-Masker if you plan to spray the paint.
-If you will roll or brush the paint on, masking tape alone is sufficient.
+If you plan to spray the paint, after you have the fine line tape laid down, mask above and below the stripes with paper and 1″ regular masking tape from a masking paper and tape dispenser like the 3M M1000 Hand-Masker.
+If you will roll or brush the paint on, an additional layer of 1″ paper masking tape alone is sufficient.
 When that’s done, wipe the stripes down thoroughly with a tack rag to pick up any remaining dust or residue so it doesn’t get into the paint.

 In case you hadn’t guessed already, I painted the stripes on Summer Dance blue.
 I chose one-part polyurethane Interlux Brightside in Flag Blue which is a dark, navy blue.
-It’s a classy color that contrasts really well with the white hull, teak woodwork, and even the bronze color bottom paint.
-And it complements the lighter blue canvas.
-I chose it instead of a two-part polyurethane like Awlgrip because it’s more economical (this is The $tingy Sailor blog, after all), easier to work with, we dry sail during the summer only, and I take good care of Summer Dance.
+It’s a classy color that contrasts really well with the white hull, teak woodwork, and blue bottom paint and it complements the lighter blue canvas.
+I chose it instead of a two-part polyurethane like Awlgrip because it’s more economical (this is The $tingy Sailor blog, after all), easier to work with, and I take good care of Summer Dance.
 Under different conditions, I might have chosen differently.
 I also did not apply a primer coat first.